 Socrates, one of the greatest Greek philosophers and thinkers of all time, famously stated, “Know thyself.”.
 The key to gaining knowledge, about anything, is a commitment to learning.
 To know ourselves, we must gain insight with regard to our individual uniqueness – personality and temperament as well as values and beliefs.
 Effectively developing emotional intelligence requires, gaining a realistic sense of ourselves, both the good and the not so good.
 Psychologically safe environments encourage the kind of self-development and open feedback that leads to productive self-awareness.

 Here are three BlueEQ™ development techniques to help build emotional intelligence through self-awareness:

-Identify times when you regret your behavior.
+Identify times of regretful behavior.

-Avoid excusing you own behavior
+Avoid excusing behavior.

 More on Self-Awareness

 These are just three of the many tips for developing greater self-awareness, increasing emotional intelligence, and promoting psychological safety in all circles of influence.
 Learn more by participating in our BlueEQ™ personal assessment and workshop.
 Visit our emotional intelligence page for more information about this exciting new initiative.